influxdata/telegraf/plugins/inputs/varnish/README.md

 ### Custom arguments
-You can change the default binary location and custom arguments get `varnishstat` and `varnishadm` command output.
+You can change the default binary location and custom arguments for `varnishstat` and `varnishadm` command output.
-This is useful when running varnish in docker or executing using varnish by SSH on different machine.
+This is useful when running varnish in docker or executing using varnish by SSH on a different machine.

 #### Example for SSH
 ```toml